Andrettin/Wyrmsun/readme.txt

 * Items
 - Christmas hats can now drop during the second half of December (in the real world), even if it isn't winter in-game.

+* Scenarios
+- Fixed an issue which caused some of the triggers for the Westward Migration scenario to not work properly, making it uncompleteable.

 * Units
 - Added the Skeleton Warrior.